-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 Note: Serious incidents include injuries that resulted in workers missing work or transferring to lighter duties

-Source: Occupational Health and Safety Administration
+Source: Occupational Safety and Health Administration

 The Post analyzed facility-level injury records from OSHA to arrive at these figures.
 The Post found that 5,411 facilities used for warehousing and storage — 638 of them owned by Amazon and its subsidiaries — sent reports to OSHA in 2020.